ShahidHasib586/Clustering-with-Auto-K-head/docs/README.md

 ## Reproduction

 ### Requirements
-Python 2.7 and Pytorch 1.0 are required.
-Please refer to `/path/to/AND/requirements.yaml` for other necessary modules.
-Conda environment we used for the experiments can also be rebuilt according to it.
+Python 3.10 or newer together with PyTorch 2.4 (or a later tested 2.x release) are required.
+Please refer to `/path/to/AND/requirements.yaml` for the full dependency list.
+The Conda environment we used for the experiments can also be rebuilt according to it.

 ### Usages

-1. Clone this repo: `git clone https://github.com/Raymond-sci/AND.git`
+1. Clone this repo: `git clone https://github.com/ShahidHasib586/Clustering-with-Auto-K-head.git` and change into it with `cd Clustering-with-Auto-K-head`.
+2. (Optional) Create a virtual environment and install the Python dependencies: `python3 -m venv .venv && source .venv/bin/activate && pip install -r requirements.txt`.
-2. Download datasets and store them in `/path/to/AND/data`.
+3. Download datasets and store them in `/path/to/AND/data`.
 (Soft link is recommended to avoid redundant copies of datasets)
-2. To reproduce our reported result of ResNet18 on CIFAR10, please use the following command:`python main.py --cfgs configs/base.yaml configs/cifar10.yaml`
+4. To reproduce our reported result of ResNet18 on CIFAR10, please use the following command:`python main.py --cfgs configs/base.yaml configs/cifar10.yaml`
-3. Running on GPUs: code will be run on CPU by default, use this flag to specify the gpu devices which you want to use
+5. Running on GPUs: code will be run on CPU by default, use this flag to specify the gpu devices which you want to use
-4. To evaluate trained models, use `--resume` to set the path of the generated checkpoint file and use `--test-only` flag to exit the program after evaluation
+6. To evaluate trained models, use `--resume` to set the path of the generated checkpoint file and use `--test-only` flag to exit the program after evaluation

 Every time the `main.py` is run, a new session will be started with the name of current timestamp and all the related files will be stored in folder `sessions/timestamp/` including checkpoints, logs, etc.